Purpose: Learn about how you can automate your entire label creation process using shipping rules.

 What are shipping rules?

 Shipping rules automatically apply specific actions to your incoming orders based on predetermined conditions.
-It prevents you from having to make manual changes to individual orders time after time, because you can configure blanket rules to cover a variety of shipping scenarios.
+It prevents you from having to make manual changes to individual orders time after time, because you can configure blanket rules to cover a variety of shipping scenarios and let's you automate your shipping process!

 Benefits of configuring shipping rules: